DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Creating a sale with external authentication

-To create a credit or debit card sale containing external authentication data, you must send a request using the 'POST' method for the Payment feature as the example.
+To create a credit or debit card sale containing external authentication data, you must send a request using the `POST` method for the Payment feature as the example.

 ### Request